From internship to steady job at ACA Group during these digital times

 What’s more, I was provided with all the necessary tools.
 I was given everything I needed during the course of the development of the app, as long as I was able to argue my case as to why I needed them.

 In addition, I was able to rely on excellent support right throughout the process.
 I was never directed, but gently steered in a different direction or informed as and when necessary.
 This also allowed me to learn a lot, simply by trying things out by myself.
 Trial and error.
 The thing is to try and strike the right balance: getting stuck on a problem for two hours doesn't do anybody any good.
 Don't be afraid to try and figure things out by yourself, but also don't be afraid to ask questions when you need help!

-Something which is definitely underrated is maintaining a sane and healthy lifestyle during the pandemic.
+Something which is definitely underrated is maintaining a sane and healthy lifestyle during these digital times.
 Mental welfare has a direct impact on our performance, including that of interns.
 In times of corona, it is not always easy to be mentally on top form at all times.
 So be sure to use your own initiative to keep your mental well-being in shape!
 Speaking for myself, I got into exercising (running/walking) big time, precisely because it gave me that mental and physical boost.
 Obviously things are different for each and every one of us and we all have different interests, but to me sports and exercise are a big part of life as a developer.
 So, if you spend most of your working time sitting behind a computer screen, my advice would be to find an active hobby that works for you.
 You will soon notice and feel the benefit!

 The final stretch: the final defense of your internship